113 846micro-entrepreneurs supported

 What is microfinance?
-Why does it have a social angle?
-What are the challenges?
+Why give it a social dimension?
+What are the stakes?

 What is microfinance?

-By definition, classic microfinance offers the most disadvantaged access to financial services so that they can develop a revenue-generating business, thereby improving their living conditions.
-But some abuse has been seen in the sector, from operators that seek profitability above social performance.
-To avoid this abuse, Entrepreneurs du Monde devised and deployed microfinance with a social dimension.
+By definition, traditional microfinance offers the poorest people access to financial services to develop an income-generating activity and thus improve their living conditions.
+However, there have been abuses in this area, with some operators seeking profitability before social performance.
+To avoid these abuses, Entrepreneurs du Monde has designed and deployed microfinance with a social aspect.

 Microfinance and Entrepreneurs du Monde’s social approach

-Entrepreneurs du Monde has managed to reconcile the socio-economic progress of its micro-entrepreneurs with the viability of its programmes by developing its own social microfinance methodology, founded on ambitious principles:
+Entrepreneurs du Monde has been able to reconcile the socio-economic progress of micro-entrepreneurs with the viability of its programmes by developing its own social microfinance methodology, based on ambitious action plans:

-- Being accessible to the most vulnerable, those excluded from classic microfinance.
-Entrepreneurs du Monde operates in deprived areas or remote areas that are far removed from services and infrastructure.
-To reach vulnerable entrepreneurs who are overlooked by other microfinance providers, loans are offered without security or guarantee.
-Entrepreneurs du Monde also gives priority to working with local organisations that support the disabled or those living with HIV.
+- To be accessible to the poorest, to people excluded from traditional microfinance.
+Entrepreneurs du Monde operates in disadvantaged neighbourhoods or remote areas lacking services and infrastructure.
+In order to reach vulnerable entrepreneurs, who are excluded by other microfinance actors, it provides them with loans without collateral or guarantees.
+Entrepreneurs du Monde also works primarily with local associations that support people with disabilities or who are living with HIV.

-- Improving its social performance: With each local team that is created Entrepreneurs du Monde sets up a clear framework of Mission/Vision/Values/Ethical Principles, and a questionnaire to evaluate the poverty level of the entrepreneurs when they begin the programme and the changes seen in their living conditions during the period of support.
-Finally, satisfaction surveys and social audits using the SPI 4 (Cerise) methodology are regularly conducted to ensure that the practices of the microfinance institution are aligned with international standards.
+- Improving its social performance: Entrepreneurs du Monde establishes a clear Mission/Vision/Values/Ethical Principles framework with each local team, and a questionnaire to assess the level of poverty of the entrepreneurs when they enter the programme and the changes in their living conditions that occur during the period of Finally, using the SPI 4 methodology (Cerise), satisfaction surveys and social audits are regularly carried out to align the practices of the microfinance institute with international standards.

-- develop the independence of the programmes that have been created;
+- develop the autonomy of the programmes created;

-- enable thousands of families to achieve financial independence and a permanently improved way of life.
+- enable thousands of families to achieve financial autonomy and a better daily existence, over the long term.